xiaoge26/tp/docs/DeveloperGuide.md

 ## Acknowledgements
-We adapted the structure of this document from the [AddressBook-Level3](https://se-education.org/addressbook-level3/DeveloperGuide.html) project created by the [SE-EDU initiative](https://se-education.org/).
+We adapted the structure of this document from the [AddressBook-Level3](https://se-education.org/addressbook-level3/DeveloperGuide.html) project created by the [SE-EDU initiative](https://se-education.org/). <br />
-We used the content from the above project for the "Setting up, getting started" and "Non-Functional Requirements" sections in this document as well.
+We used the content from the above project for the "Setting Up, Getting Started" and "Non-Functional Requirements" sections in this document as well.